 I could allow this blog post to descend into some puerile and extremely un-funny series of stereotypes, You know, how I almost ended up eating snails, smelling of onions and having a litany of mistresses.
 Alas, that would be incredibly dull.
 Trust me, I faced enough of this rubbish while at school.
 We’ll move on shall we?

-Although a British Citizen, I retained French citizenship on the basis it might one day prove useful (you may have heard of Brexit, non?).
-Ultimately, however, I’m really not very French at all.
+To be clear, I was born a British Citizen.
 Even so, the French seemed quite keen on the idea of having me in their gang.
 Not only did they actively want me to be French, they foresaw a military career for me.

-Thankfully I was able to dodge being drafted because I had dual citizenship.
+Thankfully it was a relatively straightforward administrative process to dodge the draft.
 Even so, it was a tense time as one or two influential members of my British family thought I should go ahead and do it (thanks guys).

 I can barely string a sentence together in French.
 Imagine me wearing a khaki uniform and defending the Fifth Republic when I can’t even say “Defending the Fifth Republic” in French?
 Well, I can do the last bit: Cinquieme Republique but saying the word “defend” or putting it in anything other than the present tense?
 No, no, no, c’est pas possible.